im-Rajat/Notes-and-Books/README.md

 PS : I do not claim the ownership of notes and books.
-Credits to respective owners/publishers.
+Credits to respective owners.